strapi/documentation/docusaurus/docs/cloud/getting-started/deployment-cli.md

 sidebar_position: 2
 ---

-# Project creation & deployment via the Command Line Interface (CLI)
+# Project deployment with the Command Line Interface (CLI)

-This is a step-by-step guide for creating and deploying your first project on Strapi Cloud, using the Command Line Interface.
+This is a step-by-step guide for deploying your project on Strapi Cloud for the first time, using the Command Line Interface.

 <!--
 :::strapi Cloud dashboard VS Cloud CLI